sthenusan/Machine-Learning-Project/README.md

     The information in these scheme_management and management columns is practically identical.
 Because "scheme_management" denotes who runs the water station,'management' denotes how the station is run.
 The'scheme_management' field has 3877 null entries, thus I'd rather preserve the'management' column.
 Similar information on how the water point is maintained is kept in the column 'management_group'.

     To find the subgroups of 'management_group' column, I checked the 'user-group' values and saw that this column is just the grouped version of 'management'.
 Although 'management' has more detailed values, I decided to drop 'management_group' column.
 Also, to remember and check the sub-groups of the 'management_group' column, I grouped it below and saw the numbers of sub-groups (management column).

 * quantity / quantity_group columns
     These two columns contain same information so I decided to drop 'quantity_group' column.

     It can be seen obviously that although there are enough water quantity in some wells, they are non-functional.
 When looking at this graph, dry quantity water points have a highly correlation with non-functionality.
 If the water point is dry or unknown, there is high chance thw water point is non functional.
 On the other hand, if the quantity is enough, there is a higher chance to find functional water points.

+* source / source_type / source_class columns

+    It is obvious that these three columns keep same information. so, i decided to keep just 'source' column, because it has more detailed information and I will drop others.

+    When i look at the columns, there are lots of non-functional ground water.
+And, it is interesting that machine dbh and swallow well sources nearly have same functional and non-functional waterpoints.

+* water_quality / quality_group columns

+    'water_quality' column has more unique values, so I will keep 'water_quality' and drop 'quality_group'.

+     From the both graphs, it is seen that lots of non-functional water points have soft, good water quality.

+* payment / payment_type columns

+    These two columns are same so i decided to drop one of them.

+    This feature shows us what the water cost.
+Mostly, there are lots of non-functioal water points as never paid for them.

+* extraction_type / extraction_type_group / extraction_type_class columns

+    It is obviously seen that these three columns keep same information.
+So, I decided to keep 'extraction_type_group' and drop others.
+Although, extraction_type has more unique values than extraction_type_group , some of these values are very small amount according to this big dataset.
+I prefered to use more compact one.
+Also, extraction_type_class contains less detail.
+So, extraction_type_group is chosen to keep.

+    Especially, other and mono extraction types have higher change to be non-functional than functional.

+* waterpoint_type / waterpoint_type_group columns
+    Eventhough both have same information, I decided to keep 'waterpoint_type' which contains more detail.